Math Software Online: MathScore.com

 The question is

-How many pounds of food does she have?
+How many kilograms of fruit does she have?

 Which operation should you use?